degrammer/arithmos/README.md

 ```

+### Disclaimer!

+These Algorithms may have bugs!
+I don't check the solution against any platform or AI tools like ChatGPT.
+I'm old school, I compare them with Books or Wikipedia ;)

 ## Running exercises

 Each exercise is categorized in specific folders, the only requirement is to add a test (using the built-in Node.js Test runner) to run the algorithm.